uliw/esbmtk/README.md

 generation of graphical results.

-<a id="org0ff6c52"></a>
+<a id="org1da5f3c"></a>

 # News

--   January 5th, 0.7.2.0 Reowrked the naming scheme for fluxes and connections.
+-   January 5th, 0.7.2.0 Reworked the naming scheme for fluxes and connections.
 THis will break existing model definitions.
 Several bugfixes, isotope calculations are currently broken.